pysal/governance/README.md

     consensus on an issue in a reasonable time frame.
 Update policy documents such as this one.

+In addition to the duties described above, the Steering Council shall also have maintenance permissions on all repositories within the PySAL ecosystem, and reserves the right to commit and merge code across all subpackages.
+The reservation of these rights does not imply maintenance responsibility or editorial authority over any subpackage (save those for which the Council members serve as maintainers) in the ecosystem.
+Rather, the steering committee is permitted to exercise judgement in the adoption of community standards across PySAL, and may initiate and merge any commit related to package infrastructure, documentation, continuous-integration scaffolding, etc. In certain circumstances the council may also initiate and merge critical bugfixes and/or generate a package release.
+These responsibilities are intended to provide a vehicle for community standardization, not subvert the authority of any package maintainers.

 ### Current Council Members
 - Martin Fleischmann @martinfleis
 - James Gaboardi @jGaboardi